 William Haviland (1606 - 1697) is presumed to be the son of James Haviland (1553 - 1613, Mayor of Salisbury) the son of Christopher (1519 - 1589, Mayor of Poole).
 This has been contested.
 James is himself listed in the pedigrees published with the Visitations of Gloucestershire and Somersetshire for the granting of Arms to Robert Haviland of Hawkesbury, the blazons of which reads, "Argent, three towers triple-towered sable," etc.

-, emigrated to Rhode Island and was made a Freeman of Newport with the future governor of that place, Benedict Arnold.
-He and Benedict would have neighboring properties until William relocated to Great Neck, Long Island, New York, where in 1685 he co-signed a renewal charter of the Patent of Flushing.
-A majority of the Havilands in America and Canada can be traced genealogically back to William, and he did bring a Coat-of-Arms with him from England.
+The Passenger and Immigration Lists Index, 1500s-1900s shows William Haviland arriving in Rhode Island in 1639.
+He was recorded as a Church Warden in Newport in 1646, and as a freeman of Newport in 1653 along with future governor of that place, Benedict Arnold.
+He and Benedict would own land in close proximity until William relocated to Great Neck, Long Island, New York, where in 1685 he co-signed a renewal charter of the Patent of Flushing.
+A majority of the Havilands in America and Canada can be traced genealogically back to William, and where the genealogy is hard to prove, it has been validated with Y-DNA evidence.

 [John] had an old fashioned tall clock with coat of arms, also his watch, with seal and coat of arms, which he willed to his eldest son, but the clock was stolen by marauders during the Revolutionary War and the watch with seal and coat of arms cannot be found.